 PayPal's interface will refresh and show you a list of all possible permissions available to the API.

-- After selecting all the shown checkboxes, click add to grant API access.
+- After selecting the checkboxes, click the "Add" button (located below the checkboxes) to grant API access.

 API access is now granted for your PayPal account.